 - Depicts the technical specifications and presents a blueprint of the invention on papers, helping the owner and the examiner to visualize the outcomes, in a much better way.

 - Helps the patent owner to take professional help from a patent draftsperson, who can even pinpoint any issues with the invention (if any), the owner can rectify that before application submission.

 Do you know: How to invest less in Patent Drawings?

 Technical Specifications for Better Drawings

 Better drawings can only be drawn if the draftsperson understands the specifications according to the preferences of the inventor.
 Ideally, the draftsperson has to meet the following technical specifications:

-- Drawing specifications: It meet to be in the accordance with the territorial, USPTO (for U.S. filers), and the PCT (for international applications) rules.
-It must also follow specifications relating to the shades, color, letter size, paper size, shadow, thickness of line, etc. Drawings also must be clear, specific, unique, and well explanatory.
+- Drawing specifications: It meet to be in accordance with the territorial, USPTO (for U.S. filers), and the PCT (for international applications) rules.
+It must also follow specifications relating to the shades, color, letter size, paper size, shadow, the thickness of the line, etc. Drawings also must be clear, specific, unique, and well explanatory.

 - Severity level: Drawings can be formal and informal in nature.
 Formal drawings are main drawings that depict the actual structure/working of the invention.
 It uses all its labeling in black and white ink.
-While informal drawings are the ones which can even be avoided or does not bear equivalent importance within the patent application.
+While informal drawings are the ones which can even be avoided or does not bear equal importance within the patent application.
 Also, sometimes when formal images are converted into low-quality images, they are termed as informal images, since they lose integrity, quality, and detail.
 When the patent office requests that the applicant submit formal drawings, often the only existing reference material is a low-quality copy of the informal drawing.